yusen-luan/tp/docs/DeveloperGuide.md

 **Step 3.** `AttendanceCommandParser` parses the arguments:
 - Checks the preamble to determine the format (index, `all` keyword, or student ID with prefix)
+- Validates that both preamble (index or "all") and student ID prefix are not present simultaneously (excluding "all" keyword)
+- If both are present: Throws `ParseException` with message "Conflicting parameters detected.
+Please use either index or student ID — not both."
 - For index format: Extracts index (`1`) from preamble
 - For `all` format: Detects `all` keyword in preamble
 - For student ID format: Extracts student ID (`A0123456X`) from `s/` prefix